jonpalmisc/bn_theme_template/README.txt

 This is for my personal use; support and/or maintenance should not be expected, but this repo is public as there is no reason to keep it private.

 See the Makefile for more details.
-It is expected that `perl` and `sass` are available on your system.

 [1] <https://sass-lang.com>